pgRouting/osm2pgrouting/Readme.md

 # osm2pgrouting
+Changes in this version

-TODO: Add functionality to extract version & timestamp from OSM objects and push them to postgresql database
+# Functionality to extract version & timestamp from OSM objects and push them to postgresql database

 ## Requirements